-- Generally being opposed to assisted dying/suicide on ethical grounds, or grounds relating to their religion. - "As an extension of my beliefs and to " first do no harm", I cannot deliberately and intentionally end or help to end a patient's life.
-If faced with unbearable suffering, palliative care should be the norm." - "Assisted dying in all its forms and proposed iterations of law, fundamentally goes against the sanctity of life and undervalues human dignity and the preciousness of our designed existence.
-Assisted dying puts additional unreasonable and dangerous pressure on vulnerable, poor, disabled or chronically ill patients who feel guilt or shame about needing loved ones to care for them, giving them an option of a cheaper or easier way out of their family's hardship.
-Wherever legalisation has happened around the world, mission creep has set in and those previously not eligible for AD, have managed to qualify for it- for example a homeless man in Canada was able to be approved on the basis that being homeless was unbearable suffering, and chronic depression has qualified in other states.
-If the money and political pressure invested in trying to change the law was invested in care services and palliative care availability, we would see such an increase in dignity for those patients and a reduction in the demand for a change in the law by those that fear an undignified or neglected end.
-Finally, as a doctor, my charge and mandate is to protect and uphold life.
-My belief as a Christian is that life is precious and not mine to take or decide the fate of.
-Assisted dying goes against all of my principles and I will contest any change in the law, or any change in stance as a Royal College."
+- It not being the role of doctors take life (their role is to do no harm). - The belief that there should be improvements to palliative care (rather than supporting assisted dying). - The concern that vulnerable people will be put at risk. - The belief that assisted dying/assisted suicide could be the beginning of a 'slippery slope' with criteria expanding as time goes on. - Moral/ethical concerns.

-- They believe assisted dying/assisted suicide goes against the core role of an anaesthetist, which is to preserve life and do no harm.
-This is a firm belief amongst a large proportion of those respondents who are opposed to the RCoA actively attempting to change the law. - "I strongly believe that doctors should do no harm.
+They believe assisted dying/assisted suicide goes against the core role of an anaesthetist, which is to preserve life and do no harm.
+This is a firm belief amongst a large proportion of those respondents who are opposed to the RCoA actively attempting to change the law (39% of those who left a free text comment and who are opposed).

+"I strongly believe that doctors should do no harm.
 Assisted suicide is a very complex and painful subject, especially for those patients with chronic conditions who may seek to end their life.
 However, once we cross the red line and assist patients to die there is no going back from this and it becomes very open to abuse.
-We should keep our core moral standards very crystal clear to maintain our role in helping make people better and not instigating death." - "Whilst many end-of-life journeys are hugely distressing for the patient and their family I don't feel it is ever our role to take life.
-I accept the double effect principle but don't agree with deliberate killing however well-intentioned." - "We have trained so hard and long as doctors to save lives, not to end it!
-The RCoA must not, under any circumstance, support a law allowing the practice of euthanasia in the UK." - They feel a change in law to allow assisted dying/assisted suicide will potentially put vulnerable people at risk. - "Assisted suicide legalisation in countries such as Canada, Belgium and the Netherlands illustrates how quickly this can become a slippery slope to providing euthanasia to children and the mentally vulnerable.
-The College, like its members, has a duty to act for the preservation of human life." - "A change in law to allow assisted suicide will inevitably expose potentially vulnerable people who have begun to feel that their continued existence is burden on others to the pressure to request suicide when they would not have truly freely chosen this had the option not been made readily available and socially normalised.
-Such a person could easily be assessed as meeting the kind of criteria usually given for physician assisted suicide, such as those given at the start of this survey, as it would be impossible to reliably distinguish between people making a truly free choice, some of whom will be for their own reasons taking into account the impact of their illness on their loved ones, from those who have been unfairly made to feel that they have become an excessive burden upon those who should be reasonably expected to provide such care." - They believe the focus should be on improving palliative care services, rather than supporting assisted dying/assisted suicide. - "I totally oppose any movement towards assisted dying in any way at all.
+We should keep our core moral standards very crystal clear to maintain our role in helping make people better and not instigating death."

+"Whilst many end-of-life journeys are hugely distressing for the patient and their family I don't feel it is ever our role to take life.
+I accept the double effect principle but don't agree with deliberate killing however well-intentioned."

+"We have trained so hard and long as doctors to save lives, not to end it!
+The RCoA must not, under any circumstance, support a law allowing the practice of euthanasia in the UK."

+"This is outside our professional remit of, first, do no harm.
+We are trained to offer care we believe is in the interest of our patients.
+We are not trained to evaluate whether we should be offering treatment to end a patient's life.
+Currently, patient care entitles them to refuse treatment but not demand treatment.
+These are all concepts that will become blurred if we move towards supporting assisted dying as a professional body."

+"I believe as a doctor we should not aid or cause death of a patient as it's against the principle that we cause no harm.
+Every second in life is valuable and we need to help them live.
+We can assist to treat pain and discomfort."

+They believe the focus should be on improving palliative care services, rather than supporting assisted dying/assisted suicide.

+"I totally oppose any movement towards assisted dying in any way at all.
 The RCoA should campaign for world class Palliative Care services.
 If the College moved to support assisted dying in any way, I would definitely leave the College.
 Canada has shown how the homeless and depressed are offered death, rather than societal support.
-The UK would inevitably and very quickly follow that path." - "We need to manage end of life care better and ensure we are controlling people's symptoms, so they aren't suffering.
+The UK would inevitably and very quickly follow that path."

+"We need to manage end of life care better and ensure we are controlling people's symptoms, so they aren't suffering.
 If we do this, then assisted dying shouldn't be necessary."